George Ernest Trotter

 |STATUS OF REMAINS

-George Ernest Trotter was born in Huron, South Dakota, on 9 July 1905.
+George Ernest Trotter was born in Hudson, South Dakota, on 9 July 1905.
 Very little information is available about his youth.
 Marine Corps documents indicate that he had a residence in Holstein, Iowa; aside from this, most of his life prior to his enlistment on 13 July 1927 is a mystery.

 After completing boot training at MCRD San Diego, Trotter was assigned to the 27th Company, First Battalion, Fourth Marine Regiment, for duty overseas.
 He sailed from the United States on 9 September 1927 and arrived at Shanghai, China on 16 October.
 Over the next two years, Private Trotter served with every company in the battalion; he was present in February 1930, when the old numerical company structure was abandoned in favor of letters.
 However, he wasn’t long on the rolls of “Company B, First Battalion, 4th Marines.”
 Trotter was hospitalized for some unknown illness, and after more than a month under treatment was sent back to the United States in March of 1930.